Superbro525Alt/Tailwind/docs/source/reference/index.rst

 Reference
 ===========================

 An overview of all of the functions in the tailwind library.
-Installation can be found :doc:`here </installation>`.
+Installation can be found :doc:`here </installation/index>`.

 .. toctree::
-   :maxdepth: 1

-   graphics
-   math
+   graphics/index
+   math/index